alex566/Creamy3D/README.md

 ```

 ## 🛠️ How to Use
 To infuse a model into your scene, simply start with CreamyView.
-This view adopts the size of its parent container and eagerly waits for a model builder argument.
+This view adopts the size of its parent container and expects a model builder as an input argument.
 With a design principle that mirrors SwiftUI's Image modifiers, interacting with your model feels natural and intuitive.
 For instance, the `.resizable()` modifier scales your model to occupy the entire container space.

 ## 🔍 Technical Details
 * File Support: Currently, only the STL and OBJ file formats are supported.
-* Camera Details: An orthographic camera is used, calibrated to the view size and coordinated like its SwiftUI counterpart.
+* Camera Details: An orthographic camera is calibrated to the view size and coordinated like its SwiftUI counterpart.
 * Mesh Information: The library leans on ModelIO for both model loading and generation.
-* Rendering: Rendering prowess is derived from MetalKit.
+* Rendering: Rendering is based on Metal with MetalKit.

 ## 🚧 Work in Progress (Ordered by Priority)
 - [ ] ~Scene background customization.~ (Just use `.background` of the View)